mapeditor/tiled/docs/reference/scripting.rst

 |             | | :file:`/etc/xdg/tiled/startup.js`                             |
 +-------------+-----------------------------------------------------------------+

 Any file that exists will be evaluated.

-Changes made to startup scripts only take effect when restarting Tiled.
+When a startup script is changed, the script engine is reinstantiated and the scripts are reloaded.
+This makes it quick to iterate on a script until it works at intended.

 Console View
 ^^^^^^^^^^^^